luigiberducci/BiblioShifts/README.md

 The following libraries must be installed:

+- [Python 3.6](https://www.python.org/) This software is written in Python
-- [CPLEX](https://www.ibm.com/analytics/cplex-optimizer) The ILP problem is solver using CPLEX
+- [CPLEX](https://www.ibm.com/analytics/cplex-optimizer) The ILP problem is solved using CPLEX
 - [OPL](https://www.ibm.com/analytics/optimization-modeling) The problem is formulated using OPL
-- [Python 3.6](https://www.python.org/) This software is composed by few Python classes
+- [XlsxWriter](https://xlsxwriter.readthedocs.io/) This Python package is used to write the output result

 All the listed softwares need to be properly configured according to the machine on which are executed.
-Notice that the CPLEX executable path has to be written in the config file because it will be invoked to solve the problem.
+Notice that the CPLEX executable path has to be written in the config file because it will be invoked to solve the problem. i
 ## Usage
 Still to be defined.
 Working on it.